 The sciatic nerve is a collection of several nerve roots that arise between your lumbar spinal bones (vertebrae).
 These nerve roots join together and form the largest nerve in the body, the sciatic nerve.
 This nerve travels down from the low back under the buttock muscles all the way down the legs and feet.
 Sciatica is a term to describe an irritation or pressure on the nerve, which is commonly caused by a herniated or bulging disc (also referred to as a ruptured disc, pinched nerve, or slipped disc) in the lumbar spine.
 The pressure or irritation leads to a complex of symptoms that include sharp, radiating pain, burning, and/or numbness and tingling.
 This is a very debilitating condition that affects thousands of people every year.
 Dr. Herrington will rule out piriformis syndrome which mimics Sciatica.
 Dr. Herrington will then perform a detailed exam.

-Generally, herniated or bulging discs are the cause of the problem.
-The herniated material of the disc will compress or contact the exiting nerve root producing the symptoms.
+Generally, herniated discs, facet joints, or SacroIliac Joints (SI) are the cause of the problem.
+In regards to the herniated disc, it will compress or contact the exiting nerve root producing the symptoms.
 Sometimes central canal stenosis, lateral canal stenosis, spondylolithesis, or degenerative disc disease can cause this nerve compression as well.
 The problem is often diagnosed as a ‘radiculopathy’, meaning that one or more intervertebral discs have herniated or protruded from its normal position in the vertebral column and is putting pressure on the nerve root in the lower back, which forms part of the sciatic nerve.
 Sciatica occurs most frequently in people between 30 and 50 years of age.
 On many occasions this condition slowly develops as a result of general wear and tear on the structures of the lower spine and discs.
 Rarely is this condition surgical.
 Unless there is a progressive neurological deficit, or cauda equina syndrome, the majority of people who experience sciatica get pain relief with non-surgical treatments.
-Non-Surgical Spinal Decompression is very effective for these conditions.
-Physical therapy and Chiropractic can help sometimes as well.
-You may be a candidate if you have tried cortisone shots, nerve blocks, physical therapy, and chiropractic and had little relief, but are still holding off on spinal surgery.
+Non-Surgical Spinal Decompression is very effective for these conditions in conjunction with Chiropractic care.
+You may be a candidate if you have tried cortisone shots, nerve blocks, physical therapy, and had little relief, but are still holding off on spinal surgery.

 For your low back, you will be lying comfortably on your back with a set of nicely padded straps snug around your waist and another set around your lower chest.